Carmen R. Lugo-Lugo

 Ph.D., Washington State University

 Carmen R. Lugo-Lugo was born and raised in Cabo Rojo, Puerto Rico.
-She spent her childhood among loving relatives and adoring parents, mostly by the beach.
-Carmen loves the sound of the (Atlantic) ocean and gets mesmerized by the sound of rustling trees against the wind.
-These days she spends her free time (beautiful oxymoron) with her partner Mary, and their mini schnauzer Emmy.
+She spent her childhood mostly by the beach, and perhaps because of this, loves the sound of the (Atlantic) ocean and the (Caribbean) sea more than any other nature-made sound.
+These days she spends her free time (beautiful oxymoron) with her wife Mary, their mini schnauzer Emmy, and their cat CeeCee.

 Carmen obtained her B.A. in sociology from the University of Puerto Rico, Mayagüez campus.
 Her M.A., also in sociology, is from Washington State University, and her Ph.D. is in American studies from Washington State University as well.
 She has published a number of books and scholarly articles (some of them are listed below).